wp-plugins/canada-post-woocommerce-shipping/readme.txt

 <li>Pack into boxes: Items will be packed into pre-defined boxes and sent to the API.
 We recommend this option.
 See box-packing below for more information on this.</li>
 </ul>

-= Buy our WooCommerce Shipping Pro from Codecanyon for just $24/- =
+= Buy our WooCommerce Shipping Pro for just $24/- =
-<a rel="nofollow" href="http://codecanyon.net/item/woocommerce-shipping-pro/10982849?ref=WooForce">Buy From Codecanyon!</a>
+<a rel="nofollow" href="http://www.wooforce.com/product/woocommerce-shipping-pro-with-table-rates-plugin/">Buy Now!</a>

-= Buy our USPS WooCommerce Shipping Rates and Label plugin from Codecanyon for just $21/- =
+= Buy USPS WooCommerce Shipping Rates and Label plugin for just $21/- =
-<a rel="nofollow" href="http://codecanyon.net/item/usps-woocommerce-shipping-and-label/10755330?ref=WooForce">Buy From Codecanyon!</a>
+<a rel="nofollow" href="http://www.wooforce.com/product/usps-woocommerce-shipping-with-print-label/">Buy Now!</a>

-= Buy our UPS WooCommerce Shipping with Print Label plugin from Codecanyon for just $21/- =
+= Buy UPS WooCommerce Shipping with Print Label plugin for just $21/- =
-<a rel="nofollow" href="http://codecanyon.net/item/ups-woocommerce-shipping-with-print-label/11035787?ref=WooForce">Buy From Codecanyon!</a>
+<a rel="nofollow" href="http://www.wooforce.com/product/ups-woocommerce-shipping-setup/">Buy Now!</a>

-= Buy our latest FedEx WooCommerce Shipping with Print Label  plugin from Codecanyon for just $21/- =
+= Buy FedEx WooCommerce Shipping with Print Label  plugin for just $21/- =
+<a rel="nofollow" href="http://www.wooforce.com/product/fedex-woocommerce-shipping-plugin/">Buy Now!</a>

+= Buy WooCommerce Shipment Tracking plugin for just $21/- =
+<a rel="nofollow" href="http://www.wooforce.com/product/woocommerce-shipment-tracking/">Buy Now!</a>

+= Buy Australia Post WooCommerce Shipping plugin for just $28/- =
+<a rel="nofollow" href="http://www.wooforce.com/product/australia-post-woocommerce-shipping-plugin/">Buy Now!</a>

+= Buy Stamps.com WooCommerce Extension with USPS Postage plugin for just $25/- =
+<a rel="nofollow" href="http://www.wooforce.com/product/stamps-com-woocommerce-extension-with-usps-postage/">Buy Now!</a>

+= Buy DHL WooCommerce Shipping with Print Label plugin for just $28/- =
-<a rel="nofollow" href="http://codecanyon.net/item/fedex-woocommerce-shipping-with-print-label/11263057?ref=WooForce">Buy From Codecanyon!</a>
+<a rel="nofollow" href="http://www.wooforce.com/product/dhl-woocommerce-shipping-with-print-label/">Buy Now!</a>
 </blockquote>

 = Introduction =